Paladin1412/experiences/SOLUTION/ui.md

+Nothing more to say , but ui framework realy can help you improving the product creating speed ,especially when you don't have so much time or so much people doing it. it can keep the ui style ,you can have a quality visibility ,especially you don't have enough UI designer .

 Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web. http://getbootstrap.com/ https://github.com/twbs/bootstrap